 - Participate in a substance abuse evaluation as directed by the supervising officer and follow the recommendations of the evaluator if there are reasonable grounds to believe there is a history of substance abuse.

 - Remain in the State of Oregon until written permission to leave is granted by Adult Community Justice or a county community corrections agency.
-Offender automatically waives extradition if offender absconds supervision out of State.
+Adult under supervision automatically waives extradition if individual absconds supervision out of State.

 - If physically able, find and maintain gainful full-time employment, approved schooling, or a full-time combination of both.
 Any waiver of this requirement must be based on a finding by the Court stating the reasons for the waiver.